These policies cover basic information about Girl Scouting and being a volunteer, such as training, age levels, and uniforms.

 All adults accompanying troop/group meetings or activities on a regular basis, or attending any overnight activity or who at any time assume care, custody, or control of girl members and/or Girl Scout money must be both a registered adult member of GSUSA and an approved, appointed volunteer of GSNEO.

 Volunteer eligibility is determined, and acceptance is completed online.
-Prior to applying for the position it is the responsibility of the prospective volunteer to review a Volunteer Position Description for the role for which they are applying.
+Prior to applying for the position, it is the responsibility of the prospective volunteer to review a Volunteer Position Description for the role for which they are applying.
 Volunteers agree to follow the Girl Scout Promise and Law, as well as any responsibilities and commitments identified in the position description for their role(s).

 Volunteers are appointed on an individual basis and must renew their role annually by visiting the online myGS member community, including lifetime members.
 Some positions have term limits or maximum number of roles, as stated in Volunteer Position Descriptions.
 A volunteer may be released at any time due to failure to fulfill the requirements of the position or a change in the needs of the council.